Rcombest/cool-nect-four/README.md

 Future enhancements:
 1. Change player tokens
-2. Add functionality and sound for unimplemented Dork Mode
+2. Add functionality and sound for Dork Mode
 3. Add animations and sounds for the tokens
 4. Add sound on a victory
+5. Add a computer opponent with multiple difficulties

 Audio credited to and owned by: Slipknot and Roadrunner Records